Megyn Kelly: 2004–2017: Fox News

 In December 2013, Kelly commented on a Slate article on The Kelly File: "For all you kids watching at home, Santa just is white, but this person is just arguing that maybe we should also have a black Santa," adding, "But Santa is what he is, and just so you know, we're just debating this because someone wrote about it."
 Kelly also said that Jesus was a white man later in the segment.
 Soon after, Jon Stewart, Stephen Colbert, Rachel Maddow, Josh Barro, and others satirized her remarks.
 Two days later, she said on the air that her original comments were "tongue-in-cheek", and that the skin color of Jesus is "far from settled".
 In June 2015, Kelly interviewed Jim Bob Duggar and Michelle Duggar of 19 Kids and Counting regarding their son Josh Duggar's alleged molestation of five girls in 2002.
 She later interviewed two of their daughters, Jill and Jessa.
 This show's Nielsen national estimates ratings of 3.09 million viewers, above its average 2.11 million, ranked with the 3.2 million for the Malaysia Airlines Flight 17 shootdown coverage and 7.3 million for the Ferguson riots coverage.

 In the Republican Party presidential debate on August 6, 2015, Kelly asked then-presidential candidate Donald Trump whether a man of his temperament ought to be elected president, noting that he has called various women insulting names in the past.
-Kelly's moderating generated a range of media and political reactions and her professionalism was criticized by Trump.
+Kelly's moderating generated a range of media and political reactions and her professionalism was crudely criticized by Trump.
 Kelly responded to Trump's criticism by saying she would not "apologize for doing good journalism".
 Trump declined to attend the Iowa January 28 debate that she moderated.
 After the debate and off-camera, Ted Cruz said that Kelly had referred to Trump off-camera as "Voldemort", though Fox News denied it.
 Bill Maher complimented Kelly as being "so much better" than the candidates who attended the January 28 debate and argued that she was a more viable candidate for the Republican nomination.
+According to reporting by The Atlantic, she had been "ordered" by Rupert Murdoch, then in control of Fox News, "to hit Trump hard".